 Return value

-This function returns the input stream object, which is passed as a parameter to the function.
+This function provides the input stream object, which is supplied as an argument to the function.

 2. The second way of declaring is to pass two parameters.